MyMacroFit

 Lean Bulking: How to Build Muscle Without Gaining Fat

-Save this guide — pin it for later!
+Save this guide, pin it for later!

 What Is a Lean Bulk?

-A lean bulk is a controlled muscle-building phase with a small calorie surplus (200–400 kcal above TDEE).
+A lean bulk is a controlled muscle-building phase with a small calorie surplus (200-400 kcal above TDEE).
 The goal is to provide enough energy for muscle growth without the excess that gets stored as fat.
+Use the Lean Bulk Calculator to find your exact surplus and macro targets.

-Contrast this with a traditional "dirty bulk" — eating in a large surplus (500–1,000+ kcal) to maximise muscle gain rate.
+Contrast this with a traditional "dirty bulk", eating in a large surplus (500-1,000+ kcal) to maximise muscle gain rate.
 Dirty bulking does build muscle faster short-term, but a significant portion of the weight gained is fat, requiring a subsequent aggressive cut that risks muscle loss.

 Lean bulk: Slower muscle gain, minimal fat gain, no harsh cutting phase required Dirty bulk: Faster muscle gain, significant fat gain, requires aggressive cutting phase